Ppjose/everlifeai.github.io/guides/token-sale/readme.md

 Let `Z` denote the amount of EVER tokens sold, and distributed from `EA` during the Private Sale.
 Investor XLM funds are sent to `EA`.

-_Note:_ Once EVER is sold from `EA` to Private Sale contributors their trustline authorisation will be revoked, to prevent any pre Token Sale trading taking place.
+_Note:_ Once EVER is sold from `EA` to Private Sale contributors their trustline authorization will be revoked, to prevent any pre Token Sale trading taking place.

 ---